Inclusion in the PHE Classroom

 Activity #1 - Share on Padlet

-Think of all students that you encounter in a school year and think about a few groups that you are particularly concerned with in your classroom or in your community.
-Perhaps they aren’t getting the support they need, they are victims of bullying or haven’t adjusted to learning English as a second language.
-Everyone taking this course has valuable experiences that each one of us could learn from and by sharing our little 'teachable moments' we open ourselves up a very important conversation that starts with the question: How can we help?
+Think of all students that you encounter in a school year and think about a few groups that you are particularly concerned with, in your classroom or in your community.
+Perhaps they aren’t getting the support they need, they are victims of bullying, or haven’t adjusted to learning English as a second language.
+Are there students struggling withe gender identity? racism? poverty? food insecurity? pressures from home?
+Every educator taking this module has valuable experiences that each one of us could learn from, and by sharing our little 'teachable moments' we open ourselves up to a very important conversation that starts with the question: How can we help?

-Below are some examples of the groups of students, populations or individuals living with medical conditions that often feel pushed aside in certain situations.
-By taking this module you are already taking a strong step towards educating yourself and being willing to advocate for those who's voices aren't strong enough.
+Below are some examples of the groups of students, populations, or individuals living with situations or conditions that often feel pushed aside in certain situations.
+By taking this module you are already taking a strong step towards educating yourself and being willing to advocate for those whose voices aren't strong enough.

 Culture, Race and Ethnicity

-Below you will find a Padlet link which will allow you to post and share your ideas.
-Please answer one of the questions below and please practice good digital citizenship, by only offering constructive and reflective feedback and by not alter anyone’s response.
+Below you will find a Padlet link that will allow you to post and share your ideas.
+Please answer one of the questions below and please practice good digital citizenship, by only offering constructive and reflective feedback and by not altering posted responses.
+A friendly ethical reminder to not post school or student names.

 In this video Maria Morukian discusses her idea of “embracing multiple realities” and she emphasizes the importance that we are all individuals with our own perspectives.
-A very true statement that every educator knows and needs to take into consideration.
+This is a very thought provoking statement that every educator knows and needs to take into consideration.

 Activity #2 - Video: Watch and Reflect